mthom/mthom.github.io/_src/posts/2016-10-10-poor-man-s-dynamic-dispatch-with-types-in-shen.md

 verified types.
 Remember that we had to introduce a special rule for verifying homogeneous lists in `where` clauses.
-If we have to do the same for every type we might want to verify in the future, we will quickly overburden the type checker with many ad-hoc rules.
+If we have to do the same for every type we might want to verify in the future, we will quickly overburden the type checker with many ad hoc rules.

 Fortunately, we can leverage `type-of` to avoid that, at least when dealing with non-polymorphic types.